Homeschooling in Rhode Island & Homeschool Laws

 • Other Documents Confirming Compliance: Additional materials substantiating adherence to Rhode Island homeschool laws.

 In Rhode Island, homeschooled students are required to participate in annual testing to assess their academic progress.
 Rhode Island home schooling regulations mandate that children must take a standardized test or undergo an alternative method of evaluation agreed upon by the parent and the local school committee.
 These evaluations must be administered annually and should demonstrate sufficient academic progress according to age and ability.
 The results of these assessments must be submitted to the local school committee each year.
-If a homeschooled student does not meet the minimum proficiency levels for their grade, the local school committee may place the program on probation and require additional assessments or support to ensure progress of the child.
+If a homeschooled student does not meet the minimum proficiency levels for their grade, the local school committee may require additional assessments or support to ensure progress of the child.

 Rhode Island does not provide any public funding, stipends, or educational savings accounts to assist many families with homeschooling expenses.
 All costs for curriculum, technology, extracurricular activities, and other educational special needs must be covered by the families.